fucora/cdp4j/README.md

 Headless Mode
 -------------
-cdp4j can be run in "headless" mode using with [Headless Chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md).
+cdp4j can be run in "headless" mode using with __--headless__ argument.

 ### Install Chrome on Debian/Ubuntu